Naval mine: Early use

-American David Bushnell developed the first American naval mine, for use against the British in the American War of Independence.
-It was a watertight keg filled with gunpowder that was floated toward the enemy, detonated by a sparking mechanism if it struck a ship.
-It was used on the Delaware River as a drift mine, destroying a small boat near its intended target, a British warship.
+The American inventor David Bushnell developed the first American naval mine for use against the British in the American Revolutionary War.
+The mine consisted of a watertight keg filled with gunpowder that was floated toward the intended target and would be detonated by a sparking mechanism if it struck a ship.
+On 13 August 1777 Bushnell attempted to use a mine to destroy HMS Cerberus in the Delaware River but only succeeded in destroying her ship's tender and killing three or four sailors.